-The front shock absorbers (700 HDX) or front and rear shock absorbers (500 HDX/Prowler models) have an adjustment sleeve with five preload adjustment positions that can be turned with a special spanner wrench to increase or decrease coil spring tension.
+The front shock absorbers (700) or front and rear shock absorbers (500) have an adjustment sleeve with five preload adjustment positions that can be turned with a special spanner wrench to increase or decrease coil spring tension.
+On the 700, the rear shock absorbers combine fixed pre-load springs and a variable air assist to provide adjustment allowing for differing driving and loading conditions.

-To adjust the spring force on these shock absorbers, rotate the pre-load adjustment sleeve with a suitable spanner wrench until desired spring tension is achieved.
+To adjust the spring force on the front shock absorbers, rotate the pre-load adjustment sleeve with a suitable spanner wrench until desired spring tension is achieved.

 Position Spring Force Setting Load

 1 Soft Light

 2

 3 T T

-4 lacksquare \downarrow \downarrow
+4 ▼ lacksquare ┪

-5 ▼ Stronger ▼ Stiff ▼ Heavy
+5 Stronger ∀ Stiff ▼ Heavy